r-hub/blog/content/post/2020-06-03-vignettes/index.md

 %\VignetteKeyword{TreeBUGS}
 ```

-Slightly related is this [workaround for building a vignette with a different output format based on the pandoc version available.](https://www.mail-archive.com/r-package-devel@r-project.org/msg02921.html)
+Slightly related is this [workaround by Iñaki Úcar for building a vignette with a different output format based on the pandoc version available.](https://www.mail-archive.com/r-package-devel@r-project.org/msg02921.html)

 ### How to include a compute-intensive / authentication-dependent vignette?